Skip to main content

 Anticompetitive Conduct to Delay, and Forestall Competition from Lower-Priced Alternatives

-This panel will focus on strategies employed by incumbent manufacturers to delay or exclude generic or biosimilar competition.
-It will provide an overview of recent trends in pharmaceutical patent settlements as well as other strategies employed by these manufacturers to preserve their market share.
-Specific potential anticompetitive practices to be discussed include:
+This panel focused on strategies employed by incumbent manufacturers to delay or exclude generic or biosimilar competition.
+It provided an overview of recent trends in pharmaceutical patent settlements as well as other strategies employed by these manufacturers to preserve their market share.
+Specific potential anticompetitive practices discussed included:

 • Current trends around potential pay-for-delay agreements